Teriyakidactyl/docker-steamcmd-server/README.md

 Case notes: any ENV variables that will be visible in a running container should be `SCREAMING_SNAKE_CASE` and variables or args used only in the build process should be `snake_case`

 ### Base Variables and Arguments

+# FIXME CONTAINER_USER needs to be documented.
+It may not be able to be variable either.

 #### Environment Variables
 | Variable | Description | Default |